nodelogicau/.github/profile/README.md

 We believe there is huge potential for efficiency and productivity gains in connecting disparate software systems.

 In large organizations we often see a patchwork of many thousands of applications and tools with limited interoperability.
-This can often result in process inefficiences and greater cognitive load on individuals responsibile for correlating and merging data across systems.
+This can result in process inefficiences and greater cognitive load on individuals responsibile for correlating and merging data across systems.

-Building a common platform for data interopability has long been a vision for many enterprise architects, but we think it can be achieved organically through the identification and compliance with standards and established protocols.
+Bespoke integrations are often developed at great cost to implement and maintain.
+Building a common platform for data interoperability can be achieved organically through established standards and protocols.

+Open standards and data formats offer the best foundation for such platforms, given the widespread support and universal adoption by vendors.